lwllabong/MeXE-402_Midterm_Abong_Esguerra/README.md

 The result of this prediction is shown as: array([13162.35799226])
 * This means that based on the input features provided, the model predicts a value of approximately 13162.36 for the target variable (car price).

-### Visualization
+### Visualization of Code

 <p align="left">
   <img src="https://github.com/user-attachments/assets/485a0190-f054-4e8e-a6c2-571299437bbe" width="800" height="450" alt="Building and training model-VEED">
 </p>

-##### I observed that the interference of single data points did not align closely with the model's fit, so I repeated the analysis, removing the integer variable, Car_Id, which I believe may have been interfering with the prediction accuracy.
+#### I observed that the interference of single data points did not align closely with the model's fit, so I repeated the analysis, removing the integer variable, Car_Id, which I believe may have been interfering with the prediction accuracy.

 <p align="left">
   <img src="https://github.com/user-attachments/assets/5fb08741-fbf3-409b-92dc-b134b4c89720" width="800" height="450" alt="PART2-VEED">
 </p>

-###### Summary:
+#### Summary:
 * The first part of the inference shows predictions made for multiple data points (stored in X_test) using the trained linear regression model.
 * The second part shows how you can make a prediction for a single, manually entered data point by passing a list of values to model.predict().

-### EVALUATION METRICS
+## 3. EVALUATION METRICS

 The model evaluation uses two key metrics: R-Squared (R²) and Adjusted R-Squared.